A Proud History – A Bright Future

-The Fighting Saints Army ROTC Battalion of St. John's University, College of St. Benedict and St. Cloud State University has been proud to help develop the leaders of tomorrow.
+The Fighting Saints Army ROTC Battalion of Saint John’s University, College of Saint Benedict and St. Cloud State University has been proud to help develop the leaders of tomorrow.

 With the breakout of the Korean War, the student population, especially in upper division courses, began to decline.
 On 25 January 1951, the Council of Seniors indicated its willingness to consider ROTC "to show our willingness to cooperate with the government in its defense program."
 Negotiations to secure a Navy ROTC program began but did not merit much attention, "since the NROTC requires a swimming pool."
 Efforts with the Air Force failed when the last available units were awarded to other small colleges in Minnesota.

 Negotiations with the Army began and were completed on 13 May 1952, with Colonel Benjamin Chapla as the first professor of Military Science.
 The mandatory ROTC program began with school year 1952-53, and the first eight officers were commissioned as Second Lieutenants in May 1955.
 Among the original commissionees and, in fact, the top-rated Cadet in his class was the Honorable David F. Durenberger, who has represented the state of Minnesota for many years in the United States Senate.